Editor’s Note: This story was first published in 2013.

 Severely injured veterans often come home needing a place to live that better accommodates their physical disabilities.
 Building Homes for Heroes builds specially modified homes for veterans that help them live independently.
 These homes are provided at no cost to the veterans.
 The organization also provides financial planning services.

 In times of war, exhausted combat units were removed from the battlefield to “stand down” in a place of relative security to rest.
 The Department of Veterans Affairs’ Stand Down program is designed to help homeless veterans “combat” life on the streets.
 Stand Downs are usually one- to three-day events to provide food, shelter, clothing and health screenings to homeless and unemployed veterans.
 To find a Stand Down program in your community, contact your local VA hospital in the VA Medical Center Directory.

 A phone call can also make difference in the life of a veteran who is homeless or at risk of becoming homeless.
 Call 877-4AID-VET, or 877-424-3838, to be connected 24 hours a day, seven days a week with help at the VA.
-The VA has set a goal of eliminating homelessness among veterans by 2015.

 6. Send a care package or a letter